open-source-bootcamp/bootcamp-guide/presentations/README.md

 1. This will launch SliDev on your local host at port 3030.
 You can open the slide deck at [localhost:3030](http://localhost:3030).

 1. If you want to access speaker notes, you can get to these from [localhost:3030/presenter](http://localhost:3030/presenter/).
 This presenter view will allow you to control the slide deck, see the current and next slide, see the speaker notes, and annotate the slide if required.
+The speaker notes are included as HTML comments in the markdown in the `slide.md` files.

 ## List of presentations

 * [Get signed up for GitHub](./get-signed-up-with-github/)

+    This deck includes a slide for the GitHub student developer pack.
+If your audience does not include students then remove this slide.
+Instructions to do this are inline in the `slides.md` file.

 * [Contributions, CLAs, and License agreements](./contributions-licensing/)

 ## FAQ